 Amazfit GTS 2 comes in a few different formats.
 This includes the GTS 2 Mini and GTS 2e.
-You can check out what’s different about them in detail on this link.
 Some functionality is sacrificed with these other iterations, but they are cheaper.

 I’ve been walking around with the GTS 2 strapped to my wrist for the past couple of weeks.
 Does it improve on its predecessor?
 Read on to find out.

 In case you were wondering, the letters GT in the name stand for Grand Touring.
 In car speak this translates to a combination of luxury and performance.
 The S stands for square and the R in GTR for round.
 The two variants are practically the same, the difference is in design.
 With that out of the way, let’s proceed to the review.

 The GTS 2 is an iterative upgrade over the original.
 Huami has shaved a few millimeters off the edges so it’s slightly more sleeker and lighter than before.
 Its exact dimensions come in at 42.8 x 35.6 x 9.7mm and weight at a mere 24.7 grams.
 You will hardly feel it on your wrist.

 The excellent 1.65 inch AMOLED display is still there.
 The resolution is the same (348×442 pixels), but now the screen comes with 450 nits of brightness and a diamond coating to protect against scratches.
 This makes it a bit more robust and an upgrade over Gorilla Glass 3 protection of its predecessor.